cryptoeconomics-study/website/book/chapter-01.md

 Ralph: $3

-One reason why we have wallets in the first place is because we want to store our money in a safe place.
+One reason why we have wallets in the first place is that we want to store our money in a safe place.
 Why?
 Money is a medium of exchange which allows you to buy goods and services.
 It is scarce!
-I doesn't grow on trees and no one can conterfeit the money even if they tried.
+It doesn't grow on trees and no one can counterfeit the money even if they tried.
 Only the bank has the ability to print more money.
-You only can recieve and send money where as the bank can mint new money.
+You only can receive and send money whereas the bank can mint new money.

-Now lets examine the exchange that took place between you and ralph as shown above.
+Now let's examine the exchange that took place between you and Ralph as shown above.
 What does it really mean to give someone money?

 1. When you have the money, you are able to do anything you want with it.
 You can send, hold or even throw it away.
 You can do this because you physically hold it in your wallet.

 2. When you don't have money you can't physically use it.

 When you give money away you authorize it by handing it to someone else.
 Your state changes from 1 to 2.
 And the cash notes is a physical representation of that money but also physical proof that you don't have it anymore or have it.
-The challenge with digital payment systems is that you either have to trust a central organisation to verify these state transitions.
+The challenge with digital payment systems is that you either have to trust a central organization to verify these state transitions.
 And if you don't want to use a central processor, how do you trust digital state changes or transactions?
-One interesting way to think about cryptocurrencies is that you are able to digitally prove state transitions.
-You can prove that you don't have something anymore.
+One interesting way to think about cryptocurrencies is that you are able to cryptographically about to prove state transitions.
+You can prove that you don't have something anymore, emulating the physical proof of ownership that is hard to recreate.

-## Digital cashsystem
+## Digital cash system

-Physical representation of cash systems almost mirrors digital cash systems in many aspects.
-It works very similar to real life cash.
+The physical representation of cash almost mirrors digital cash systems in many aspects.
+It works very similarly to real life cash.
 There are two types of transactions: Mint or Send.
-Minting is the creation of cash which usually can only done by the bank but in our case Paypal itself.
+Minting is the creation of cash which usually can only be done by the bank but in our case Paypal itself.
 Send is a transaction that can be done by anyone just like real life cash notes.

-At the beginning of this payments system there is nothing.
-This is known as the genesis state or initial state.
-All ledgers are simply a list of transactions applied to the genesis state.
-These lists of transactions are usually grouped together in time intervals and are called blocks.
-And the most recent states are dervied from the state transitions apllied by blocks to the genesis state.
+The beginning of this payments system, where there no activity has taken place, is called the genesis state or initial state.
+All ledgers are really just a list of transactions applied to the genesis state.
+These transactions are usually grouped together in chronological time intervals, called blocks.
+The most recent states are derived from the state transitions applied by to the genesis state.

-In this payment system, instead of physically carrying cash in a wallet, your ownership is listed and mapped to an unique address.
+In this payment system, instead of physically carrying cash in a wallet, your ownership is listed and mapped to a unique address.
 You are able to control the state of this unique address if you have the signature of the corresponding address.
 Instead of physically handing money to someone else, you sign state changes to your own balance with your signature.
 And if the is enough cash in your balance and your signature matches the balance address, then the state transition is executed.

-Similar to cash notes, you cannot send the same cash notes over and over again and to also protect yourself some something similar happening, each state change is submitted with an unique number known as a nonce.
-The nonce is a number that increments with each state change from your account and give you relay protection - meaning you can't resubmit the same transaction multiple times and bleed your account dry.
+Similar to cash notes, you cannot send the same cash notes over and over again and to also protect yourself some something similar happening, each state change is submitted with a unique number known as a nonce.
+A nonce is a number that increments with each state change from your account and gives you relay protection - meaning you can't resubmit the same transaction multiple times and bleed your account dry.
 In code, a state transition function might look like:

     function applyTransaction (state, tx) {
       // Check the from address matches the signature